SciViews/modelit/README.md

 trees_lm <- lm(Volume ~ Girth +I(Girth^2) + 0, data = trees)
 ```

-the model can be viewed using the chart() function, which uses the
+The model can be viewed using the chart() function, which uses the
 `trees_lm` object to produce the corresponding chart

 ``` r